balawahu/DAT505-Code/README.md

 One cube rotate and controller page can control its scale,position and rotation.

+From this project I can know how to add controller page,define which should be controlled and range.At the same time I learn how to use library resources.

 2.![Image text](https://raw.githubusercontent.com/balawahu/DAT505-Code/master/Pictures/5.PNG)
 (DAT505-GitHub/Session3/01_BasicGUI-example/index.html)

 One cube with a controller page which can change its scale,position,rotation and color.Especially color controller has wide range of RGB color.

+In this session I learn how to set a color range.

 3.![Image text](https://raw.githubusercontent.com/balawahu/DAT505-Code/master/Pictures/First%20homework.PNG)
 ( DAT505-GitHub\Session3\homework1)

+This is the first individual creative project.

 Rotation and angle of objects can be controlled by players on X,Y and Z.Colors of different objects will change in every angle.I want to practise what I learnt at that time.Further more,in other angles player will just see different cubes in different colors but every objects will consist of a new square in special angle.Two rings moving around them are aim to show
 "round sky and square earth" which is a proverb in ancient time.